-- · Sudden or unexpected onset of the illness or injury - Painful or frightening treatment procedures - Sights, sounds, or experiences in the hospital that are upsetting or frightening - Perceived threat of death or serious harm to self or others (despite whether this risk was objectively present)
+- Sudden or unexpected onset of the illness or injury - Painful or frightening treatment procedures - Sights, sounds, or experiences in the hospital that are upsetting or frightening

-Pediatric medical traumatic stress involves exposure to a potentially traumatic medical event and subsequent traumatic stress reactions, such as re-experiencing, avoidance, and hyper-arousal as well as changes in mood, cognitions and behavior.
+Pediatric medical traumatic stress involves exposures to a potentially traumatic medical event and subsequent traumatic stress reactions, such as re-experiencing, avoidance, and hyper-arousal as well as changes in mood, cognitions and behavior.
 These reactions may persist over time and interfere with recovery from injury or illness and/or with return to normal activities.
 In addition to the child with illness or injury, parents, siblings, extended family members, and other loved ones are at risk for medical traumatic stress.
 While many families adapt and cope with the stress related to pediatric injury and illness, all children and families would benefit from medical care that is sensitive to the potentially traumatic nature of medical conditions and treatments and a substantial subset of children and families would benefit from psychosocial support and intervention.